apryakhin/legion.stanford.edu/debugging.md

 When debugging a freeze, if dumping backtraces fails to provide insight, then it can be helpful to dump the Realm event graph to determine if a cycle has formed.

+Realm can be configured to do this after a fixed delay.
+For example, if you observe that the application is reliably frozen after 60 seconds, then you can do:

+{% highlight bash %}
+REALM_SHOW_EVENT_WAITERS=60+5
+./app
+{% endhighlight %}

+In a multi-node job, rank `i` will print its events at time `60+5i`.
+This allows the printing to be staggered so that the results do not get corrupted.
+Alternatively, one can use the job scheduler to send `stdout` to a different file for each rank (e.g., `--output events_%t.log` in SLURM).

+#### Dumping Events with a Debugger

+There is an older method of dumping events which is no longer recommended in general, but has the advantage that it can be triggered interactively (so you can wait until the job actually freezes).
+This method is described below.

-Note in order for this to work, Legion *must* be compiled with debug symbols (`-Og -ggdb` or similar).
+Note in order for this to work,
+Legion *must* be compiled with debug symbols (`-Og -ggdb` or similar).
 [Debug mode](#debug-mode) is not required.